We need to talk about transport and health....

 This strong cooperation between the transport and health teams led to the development of programmes promoting integrated strategies for physical activity and active travel.

-The positive outcomes were clear: by 2011 the amount of people cycling for their commute increased by 94 per cent, with 40 per cent more people walking to work, 80% of Bristol's streets hod lowered speed limits were traffic calmed, and 26% of respondents had altered their travel habits as a result to include more walking and cycling and a reduction in car use.
+The positive outcomes were clear: by 2011 the amount of people cycling for their commute increased by 94 per cent, with 40 per cent more people walking to work, 80% of Bristol's streets had lowered speed limits to 20 mph or had traffic-calmed zones, and 26% of respondents had altered their travel habits as a result to include more walking and cycling and a reduction in car use.

 Cross-sectoral collaboration and health's inclusion in integrated planning processes were evidenced in the creation of the Supporting Healthy Inclusive Neighbourhood Environments Team Health Integration Team (SHINE HIT).
 Walking has been a key focus of SHINE’s work.